Give your science career a running start!

 - Marine Sciences

-To prepare our students for professional success and achievement in these critical fields, Rider’s GLASS-STEM majors receive all the mentoring available to GLASS students during the academic year, plus:
+To prepare our students for professional success and achievement in these critical fields, Rider’s SSI students experience the following:

-- Science Institute field trips to local forests, marshes, wild animal preserves, a ropes course, the Franklin Institute, the Mutter Museum, and/or a Trenton Thunder game.
+Science Institute field trips to local forests, marshes, wild animal preserves, a ropes course, and field trips to the Franklin Institute, the Mutter Museum, or a Trenton Thunder game.

-- Specialized advising from faculty and experienced students
+Specialized advising and mentoring from faculty and experienced students

 Did You Know...